Home

 How Often to Take Your Cat to the Vet

-Have you ever wondered how often you should take your cat to the vet?
+Have you ever wondered how often to take your cat to the vet?
+There are differing opinions on how often to take your cat to the vet.

 Yes, two times a year might sound like a lot, but cats are smaller animals and their little bodies change more rapidly than ours as they age.
-They are exquisites hunters and hide their signs of disease until they have passed through much of the onset of a problem.
-There are many obese cats that could avoid developing diabetes (and obviously avoid increasing the costs to your pocket book), there are many cats that have chronic vomiting (and no, that’s not normal to vomit all the time, even with fur balls) and there are so many cats with dental disease.
+Since they are hunters, they hide their signs of disease until they have passed through much of the onset of a problem.
+There are many obese cats that could avoid developing diabetes (and obviously avoid increasing the costs to your pocket book), there are many cats that have chronic vomiting (and no, that’s not normal to vomit all the time, even with fur balls), and there are so many cats with dental disease.

 It is important not to wait until your cat’s tooth is rotten before having a dental done.
 You certainly wouldn’t wait until gingivitis had developed into periodontal disease to do something about it.

 Why not take the steps to avoid this from happening?
-And trust me; it will happen to virtually every cat.
+It will happen to virtually every cat.
 As a cat moves into their senior years, like Rags , they all develop renal failure and 30% develop hyperthyroidism.

 Pretty much whatever a human can get, your cat can get.